qwename/discord.tcl/README.md

 - [TLS 1.6.7](https://sourceforge.net/projects/tls) (*tls*)

 ### Usage
-Check example/tclqBot.tcl for the bot I wrote with this library.
+Check example/tclqBot for the bot written with this library.

 Use provided event handling and local state tracking.
 ```